参考 is_array(), explode(), implode(), split(), preg_split(), and unset().

 ($maxdepth) whereupon references are copied as-is... */

-function array_deep_copy (&$array, &$copy$maxdepth=50$depth=0) {
+function array_deep_copy (&$array, &$copy, $maxdepth=50, $depth=0) {

-$depth $maxdepth) { $copy $array; return; }
+if($depth > $maxdepth) { $copy = $array; return; }

-is_array($copy)) $copy = array();
+if(!is_array($copy)) $copy = array();

-$array as $k => &$v) {
+foreach($array as $k => &$v) {

-is_array($v)) { array_deep_copy($v,$copy[$k],$maxdepth,++$depth);
+if(is_array($v)) { array_deep_copy($v,$copy[$k],$maxdepth,++$depth);

 } else {